kdjdjdhshqoo/LUFFY_PANEL/README.md

 Panel will be available at: `http://localhost:8000/login`

-> After deploying on Render, access your panel at: `https://yourdomain/login`
+> After deploying on Render or Railway, access your panel at: `https://yourdomain/login`

 ---